voges/pertdata/CONTRIBUTING.md

-# Contributing to `pertdata`
+# Contributing

 ## Development

+This repository provides a [development container](https://code.visualstudio.com/docs/devcontainers/containers) (or devcontainer).

-To install the `pertdata` package for development, follow these steps:
+In case you want or need to develop outside of the devcontainer, follow these steps:

 1. Create a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-and-using-virtual-environments).